Baystation12/Baystation12-Lore/Planets and Systems/Parasio.md

 Security staff handle on planet crimes and enforce the restrictive rules of the place, such as forbidding pollution, careless trash throw-away and logging.
 Without fees paid, tourists and scientists are not allowed to take any kind of biological or mineral wealth with them.
 The local fauna and flora is to be protected.

-The orbit of the planet is heavily secured by Gilthari security vessels who are active near the Orion Ceta warpgate, which makes criminal intrusions fairly rare.
+The orbit of the planet is heavily secured by Gilthari security vessels who are active near the Orion Ceta Gateway, which makes criminal intrusions fairly rare.

 ## Geography

 Carnelia is a so called paradise world, a terrestrial planet with a diameter of 6500 km, with a tremendous biosphere and fertile landscape.
 90% of the planet is covered with water, with the landmass mainly composed of islands and small continents.
-The largest continent, where also the spaceport is located is Paraiso a Astrés.
+The largest continent, where also the spaceport is located is Paraiso a AstrÃ©s.
 Almost all of the planet is covered with jungle, with few islands sporting mountains of a volcanic origin, the biggest being Mount Malona, where a small observatory is established.

 Many tourists and permanent settlers comment how peaceful the planet is.
 And indeed, many exotic animals lurking on the wild planet are not very aggressive or fear humans.
 Paraiso birds and reptiles are a popular pet for wealthy circles.